Mini pill (progestogen-only pill)

 In some women, the mini pill also prevents the ovaries from releasing eggs in the first place.

-Types of mini pill
+What types of mini pill are available?

 Some medicines or herbal remedies may also prevent the pill from working, so you should ask your doctor or pharmacist about how any other medicines you need to take might affect it.